EER Director: Richard Chuchla

 During his 35 years at ExxonMobil, Richard Chuchla helped find and develop energy and earth resources around the world.
 A geologist by training, with an undergraduate degree from Cornell and a master’s from the Jackson School of Geosciences, he started in base and precious metals, moved to coal, and then oil and gas, working in exploration, development and research.

 The assignments took him from Tucson, Arizona—where he accepted his first industry job two days after earning his master’s—to Europe, Latin America and West Africa.
-It was then back to the United States, where he spent the better part of his last 10 years launching ExxonMobil’s unconventional resources program including two years at the corporate headquarters in Dallas advising the management committee
+It was then back to the United States, where he spent the better part of his last 10 years launching ExxonMobil’s unconventional resources program including two years at the corporate headquarters in Dallas advising the management committee and CEO.

 Just retired from industry, Chuchla is applying his broad experience to his new position as the director of the Jackson School’s Energy and Earth Resources (EER) master’s program.